-Virginia’s high-tech employment and payroll shares decreased in 2014 but continued to lead the nation.
+Virginia’s high-tech employment share was the same in 2015 as the year before, while payroll shares decreased slightly in 2015.
+The state continued to lead the nation on these measures.
 High-tech merchandise exports increased in 2014 but declined in both 2015 and 2016.
 Virginia’s high-tech exports as a share of state GDP ranked lower among U.S. states, in part because many goods, such as defense goods, were for domestic use and services were excluded.
-Employment and payroll in Virginia’s R&T Roadmap industries have grown at the same rate as total Virginia employment and payroll.
+Employment and payroll in Virginia’s R&T Roadmap industries grew slightly slower than total Virginia employment and payroll.

 Why are outputs important?

 Innovation and entrepreneurship are important determinants of the state’s long-term economic competitiveness and will increasingly drive productivity, income, and employment growth in the future.
 Virginia’s efforts to stimulate innovation and entrepreneurship in strategic R&T Roadmap industries are expected to increase the number of high-tech jobs, expand high-tech and high-wage jobs, and expand exports.
 High-tech industries are a source of high-paying jobs and also generate significant employment opportunities outside the high-tech sector.
 Global high-tech exports measure Virginia’s ability to compete in new, high-value-added industry segments.